Shapiro Administration Announces $601,000 Investment to Help Manufacturer Maid-Rite Specialty Foods Grow in Lackawanna County

 The project was coordinated by the Governor’s Action Team, an experienced group of economic development professionals who report directly to the Governor and work with businesses that are considering locating or expanding in Pennsylvania.

 The 2023-24 bipartisan, commonsense budget spurs job creation, invests in manufacturing innovation, cuts red tape for businesses, and provides the funding to make the Commonwealth more competitive on a global scale.
-For more information, visit shapirobudget.pa.gov.
+For more information, visit Governor Josh Shapiro’s 2023 Budget website.

+For more information about the Department of Community and Economic Development, visit DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, X (formerly Twitter), and LinkedIn.

 # # #